lambduli/minilog/README.md

 `occurs` checking.
 Unlike Prolog, Minilog does not accept infinite terms.

-This means that the following snippet will succeedin Prolog but not in Minilog:
+This means that the following snippet will succeed in Prolog but not in Minilog:

 ```prolog
 X = foo(X).